Yashpandey4/DBMSAssn3/README.md

 ## Required Files for Submission <a name="copy"></a>

 The following files should be present inside your submission zip.
-Don't put these files in another subdirectory inside your `entry_numbers.zip`, keep it in that folder.
+Don't put these files in another subdirectory inside your `entry_numbers` directory.
 1. Makefile
 2. Assignment `*.cpp` and `*.h` files